Primary System In Florida-2018

 All U.S. Congressmen; Florida State Senators Districts 32, and 34; all Florida House members; Broward County Commissioners Districts 2, 4, 6, 8;.

 NON-PARTISAN RACES IN THIS ELECTION CYCLE:

-Qualifying dates for all Judicial Candidates, including Public Defender and State Attorney, are noon, May 2 to noon, May 6, 2016.
+Qualifying dates for all Judicial and Federal Candidates are noon, April 30 to noon, May 4, 2018.

-Qualifying dates for U.S. Senator, U.S. Representative, State and Local races are noon, June 20 to noon June 24, 2016.
+Qualifying dates for Governor and Cabinet, all other State and Local races are noon, June 18 to noon June 22, 2018.

-After those dates, the names of all candidates (except Presidential candidates) will be known including those running on the Primary Ballot.
+After those dates, the names of all candidates will be known including those running on the Primary Ballot.
 Lists of Candidates will be available under the “Candidates” page after the end of qualifying.

 HOW TO BECOME A CANDIDATE

 Becoming a candidate varies with the office sought.
 In general, after qualifications for that office are met, either petitions containing a certified number of signatures of registered voters in the district, or a fee must be submitted. (see: dos.myflorida.com , then look under Elections, Candidates, Qualifying for procedures, fee amounts and number of signatures required.)

 THERE ARE THREE METHODS FOR VOTING

 Absentee/Vote by Mail ballots may be obtained for any reason by calling the Supervisor of Elections office, 954-357-7055.
 Ballots will be mailed to the address on record; requests to mail to a different location must be made in writing.
 Ballots cannot be forwarded by the Post Office.
 Return Postage is PrePaid.
 Completed ballots must be received by the SOE office by 7 pm of Election Day.
 VBM Ballots may be dropped off at 12 of the Early Voting Sites.